aphan37/StockDashboard/README.md

 # 📈 Stock Price Dashboard

 A **responsive stock price dashboard** built with **React**, **Tailwind CSS**, and **Alpha Vantage API**.
-Easily search stocks, view real-time prices, and see live data on an animated chart
+Easily search stocks, view real-time prices, and see live data on an animated chart.

 ---